rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 https://gist.github.com/ManuViola77/d98f577c8ea35655d96dcd4654ab398e

-I will mention some of these configurations later in this tutorial and [here](https://jestjs.io/docs/en/configuration) you can find more information.
+I will mention some of these configurations later in this tutorial and you can find more information [here](https://jestjs.io/docs/en/configuration).

 ## Tests folder